chunkhang/chunkhang.com/_posts/2018-09-30-responsive-youtube-video-with-jekyll.md

 ### Markdown File

-We can now update `_posts/nyan-cat.md` to use the partial HTML from above:
+Now, update `_posts/nyan-cat.md` to use the partial HTML from above:

 ```liquid
 ---